Health Insurance

 Freelancer reviewing monthly health insurance costs on a financial planning spreadsheet at a home office desk

-“The biggest mistake freelancers make with health insurance is treating it as a set-it-and-forget-it expense.
-Your income changes, your subsidy should change with it.
-Reporting updates promptly is not optional — it directly affects how much you owe the IRS every April.”
+Carolyn McClanahan, MD, CFP and founder of Life Planning Partners, Inc., puts it directly: the biggest mistake freelancers make with health insurance is treating it as a set-it-and-forget-it expense.
+Income changes mean your subsidy should change with it, and reporting updates promptly is not optional, it directly affects how much you owe the IRS every April.

 What to Watch Out For